-Laylat al-Qadr – the Night of Power – commemorates the night during which the first verses of the Holy Qur’an were revealed.
-The Prophet was beckoned to Prophethood with the following Divine call:
+Laylat al-Qadr commemorates the night during which these first verses of the Holy Qur’an were revealed.

 The Prophet continued to receive revelations over a twenty-three year period.
-The revelations provided guidance to the Prophet and the believers, and often responded to the challenges faced by the nascent Muslim community.
-The Qur’an is thus closely linked to the historical circumstances of Prophet Muhammad’s life and the experiences of the Muslim ummah (community) of that period.
+These provided guidance to the Prophet and the believers, and often responded to the challenges faced by the emerging Muslim community.
+The Qur’an is thus closely linked to the historical circumstances of the Prophet Muhammad’s life and the experiences of the Muslim ummah of that period.

-Shia Ismaili Muslims observe Laylat al-Qadr on the 23rd night of Ramadan, in accordance with traditions received through Hazrat Ali and Hazrat Bibi Fatima.
-It is a night of special prayer, reflection and remembrance of Allah.
+Shia Ismaili Muslims observe Laylat al-Qadr on the 23rd night of Ramadan, marking a night of special prayer and remembrance of Allah.
 The occasion provides us with an opportunity to reflect and re-commit ourselves to ongoing spiritual search.